marvin1099/SimpleAppUpdater/README.md

 When run, the script:
 1. Loads its configuration from a JSON file named after the script (`app_updater.json` in this case).
+2. If the file is missing it gets created and the app exits so the file can be edited.
-2. Checks the API for the latest release or pre-release version based on the config.
+3. Checks the API for the latest release or pre-release version based on the config.
-3. Downloads the latest version if it’s newer than the current version stored in the config.
+4. Downloads the latest version if it’s newer than the current version stored in the config.
-4. Launches the application with any arguments provided.
+5. Launches the application with any arguments provided.

 ### Command-Line Arguments